MrCars0n/College-Email-Bot/README.md

 # College-Email-Bot
-Python bot emailing colleges for merchandise
+Python bot that emails colleges for merchandise